cfpb/clouseau/README.md

 ## Basic Usage

-Search a github repository to match patterns (this will use default pattern file `clouseau/patterns/default.txt`):
+Search a github repository to match patterns:

 ```$ bin/clouseau --url [repo-url]``` ; e.g., ```$ bin/clouseau --url https://github.com/virtix/cato.git```

+This will search against the default pattern file (`clouseau/patterns/default.txt`) and display any matches for each of the patterns the file contains.
 The results should look something like this:

 ![](https://raw.github.com/cfpb/clouseau/master/ss.png)